What to do if you can’t avoid a rattlesnake

-CALIFORNIA.
-(KTXL) — One of the great parts of living in California is the countless places to enjoy the nature, however those looking to hit the trails should exercise caution as rattlesnakes are sharing those same natural spaces.
+(KTXL) — Summer’s a great time for enjoying nature, but you should exercise caution, since rattlesnakes are sharing those same natural spaces.

-According to the California Department of Fish and Wildlife, California is home to seven species of rattlesnakes that can be found from the coast to inland deserts and everywhere in between.

 These snakes can also be found in urban areas, riverbanks, parks, golf courses, under wood piles and in bushy yards.

-According to fish and wildlife, rattlesnakes are generally not aggressive and will avoid people and will retreat if they are given space to move and are not provoked or threatened.
+According to California Fish and Wildlife, rattlesnakes are generally not aggressive and will avoid people if possible.
+They’ll retreat if they’re given space to move and are not provoked or threatened.

-A rattlesnake may not always rattle before it strikes and may not deliver a venomous bite as a warning because it venom creation takes a lot of energy from the snake, according to fish and wildlife.
+A rattlesnake may not always rattle before it strikes and may not deliver a venomous bite as a warning because venom creation takes a lot of energy from the snake.

 Here are some tips on ways to be safe during rattlesnake season: